pavelloz/webpack-tailwindcss/README.md

 * `xxl` breakpoint for responsive purposes

 ## Notes
 * Images, fonts, etc. are not handled by webpack.
-I just put them into the dist directory in `fonts/`, `img/`.
+I put them into the dist directory in `fonts/`, `img/`.
-* Before you build using `npm run build` task, everything in `app/assets/js` and `app/assets/css` is removed
+* Before you build using `npm run build` task, everything in `app/assets/js` and `app/assets/css` is removed, to start with a clean slate and never deploy out-of-date assets

 ## Additional resources